programmaman/d402/docs/signing.md

 This lets the same client work for web3 users, web2 services, and agents.

+Server-side terms resolution is independent of signing.
+In framework routes, resolver callbacks can inspect `context.originalRequest` for framework metadata and read `context.bodyRequest` without consuming the request later passed to the protected handler.

 ## Web3 Wallets

 Use your app's wallet connector to get an ethers signer.
 Browser wallets,